axeltorbenson/ufc-roster/README.md

 # ufc-roster
-Python script for getting the UFC roster and some light info about each fighter.
+Python script for getting the current UFC roster and some light info about each fighter.

+I hacked this script together a while ago and need to update it.